 Box Cricket League: Say What?
-Hiten Tejwani Just Called Arshi Khan A Bad Luck!
+Hiten Tejwani Just Called Arshi Khan 'Bad Luck'!

 Will Arshi Comment On Hiten’s Statement?

-Well, we have seen Arshi Khan giving it back to everyone, who took a dig at her.
+Well, we have seen Arshi Khan giving it back to everyone who took a dig at her.
 It has to be seen what Arshi has to say about Hiten's statement!

 NEW PICS!
 Saathiya's Lovey Sasan Gets Engaged To Koushik Krishnamurthy In A GRAND Ceremony!